sleeplessinc/forker/README.md

 (using something like mod rewrite for example).

 So the idea is that forker listens on port 80 and acts as a "fork in the road".
-Traffic is split based on the hostname in "Host:" and go either to Apache, or to some other destination based on what's in the simple configuration file called "config.json".
+Traffic is split based on the hostname in "Host:" and goes either to Apache, or to some other destination based on what's in the simple configuration file called "config.json".